Rehab Discharge - Hospital Discharge

 Even under the best of circumstances a hospital stay and/or rehab stay can be challenging, especially when returning home.
 What was once a normal part of the day – bathing, cleaning, cooking, doing errands, moving around the home, walking the dog – can be temporarily or permanently affected.

 For some, facility-based care may be the only option due to the increased level of care required.
-The thing is, just about everyone wants to and age in place.
-Sometimes in order to return home, major changes will have to be made.
+The thing is, just about everyone wants to age in place.
+Sometimes in order to return home, major changes will have to be made after a rehab discharge.

-Planning for what comes next should begin as soon as possible (not at the time of discharge).
-While in the hospital, and in a rehab facility, you will have access to resources that are much harder (if not impossible) to utilize once you go home.
+Planning for what comes next should begin as soon as possible (not at the time of rehab discharge).
+While in the hospital, and in a rehab facility, you will have access to resources that are much harder (if not impossible) to access once you go home.

 Be sure to make the most of these resources.
 This guide is for a patient or their loved ones to help plan and consider the questions they should be asking when considering a rehab discharge:

 Questions for the hospital’s team and for your loved one’s primary physician:

 - This can be a difficult question to ask and has to be tempered with both optimism and the reality of the situation.

 - How long (after surgery or treatment) do you anticipate she will remain in the hospital?